-Latin Honors applicants' GPAs must be in the top 10% (or be greater than 3.5, whichever is the more selective criterion) as measured by cumulative GPA up to and including the semester prior to matriculation in the program (the end of junior year).
+Distinction in Research applicants' GPAs must be in the top 10% as measured by cumulative GPA up to and including the semester prior to matriculation in the program (the end of junior year).

-Applicants must submit the Latin Honors Course Enrollment Form -- signed by both student and thesis advisor -- to the Office of Student Services, by end of class period the semester prior to matriculation in the program.
+Applicants must submit the Distinction in Research Course Enrollment Form -- signed by both student and thesis advisor -- to the Office of Student Services, by end of class period the semester prior to matriculation in the program.

-Applicants must be enrolled in the Latin Honors courses (HADM 4970 and 4971) for the duration of the thesis project, for a total of 6 credits.
-Note: Up to 3 credits of Latin Honors work may count toward HADM Electives.
+Applicants must be enrolled in the Distinction in Research courses (HADM 4970 and 4971) for the duration of the thesis project, for a total of 6 credits.
+Note: Up to 3 credits of Distinction in Research work may count toward HADM Electives.